neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/1-environment-setup.md

 Configure your IDE to use your local TypeScript installation and the `@neo-one/smart-contract-typescript-plugin` in order to take advantage of inline compiler diagnostics.
 These instructions are for [VSCode](https://code.visualstudio.com/), but they should be similar for any editor that supports TypeScript IntelliSense.

   1. Ensure `@neo-one/cli` and `@neo-one/smart-contract-typescript-plugin` are installed.
-  2. Run `yarn neo-one init`.
+  2. Run `yarn neo-one init` or `npm run neo-one init`.
 This will create a `tsconfig.json` file in the configured smart contract directory (by default, `one/contracts`).
   3. Open a TypeScript file, then click the TypeScript version number in the lower right hand side of your editor and choose "Use Workspace Version"

 That's it!
 Enjoy inline smart contract compiler diagnostics.